Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 You will review what you’ve learned so far and practice the exercises for each data structure.
 Homework for the evening: read about your assigned algorithms topics and highlight or outline the most important parts.

 #### Day 5
-In the morning, groups compare notes about algorithms topics, start creating slides, and decide who will be presenting what.
-In the afternoon, groups will plan out demos, select exercises and resources, polish slides, and practice presenting (remember that reading is discouraged and eye contact and a loud, confident voice are encouraged).
+In the morning, group members compare notes about algorithms topics, start creating introductory slides, and decide who will present what.
+In the afternoon, groups will plan out demos, select beginner exercises and resources, polish slides, and practice presenting their introductory topic overviews (remember that reading is discouraged and eye contact and a loud, confident voice are encouraged).

 #### Day 6
-Groups will present topics in this order:
+Groups will present introductory overviews to topics in this order:

 1. Searching: Binary
 2. Searching: Depth
 3. Searching Breadth

 #### Day 7
-Groups will present topics in this order:
+Groups will present introductory overviews to topics in this order:

 1. Sorting: Bubble
 2. Sorting: Merge